shaikzhafir/go-blog/reviews/garden-of-forked-paths.md

   - book
 ---

-# To be updated once im done reading it

-## Update, I am done reading it.

 The story starts off with like some news excerpt, (that doesn't seem to have any significance to the reader), and proceeds to mention that the following text is a statement from Dr. Yu Tsun, a Chinese spy<br><br>
 What follows is him being chased by some allied forces fella, and his goal is to reach this other dude called Dr. Stephen **Albert** (trust me this will all make sense).<br><br>
 He visits the home of Dr. Albert, who *coincidentally* has deciphered the work of Yu's ancestor, which is actually a mysterious labyrinth-like narrative of time and reality + an actual garden labyrinth thingy<br><br>